The Short Columbus Ohio Ghetto Story

 The largest and the city’s most active community is divided into three parts, North Linden, South Linden, and East Linden.
 The Linden community is a large area expanding from 11th Avenue to Cooke Road and from Interstate 71 to Sunbury Road with blocks and ‘hoods along Cleveland Avenue, Joyce Ave, and Hudson Street.

-History of the North Side of Columbus
+History of the North Side Columbus Ohio Community

 Before the rise of the Short North and other reputable areas, African Americans originally resided in the American-Addition neighborhood as well parts of the 5th Avenue community in Milo-Grogan, along with a few families being scarce throughout the Short North.